duoshock/UM-70/Assembly Guide.md

 <img src="images/10_TRRS_B.jpg" width="400">
 </a>

-Place the jack on the back of the PCB, then solder at the front.
+Place the jack on the back of the PCB and then solder.

 ## **OLED Screen Connector**
 <a href="images/11_OLEDSocket_A.jpg">